Past CPD Events

 He has taught on these subjects for local postgraduate courses.
 This training day is a repeat of a successful CPD event in September 2020, and builds upon his stimulating and well-received workshop at the Catalyse 25 Years Celebratory Conference in 2019.

-This workshop will be face-to-face in a spacious COVID-safe room at Redbank House.
+This workshop took place face-to-face in a spacious COVID-safe room at Redbank House.

 4 St.Chad’s Street,